MaastrichtU-IDS/dsri-documentation/website/docs/workflows-nextflow.md

 }
 ```

-Make sure to set the serviceaccount to `deployer`, as this is the corect serviceaccount you will need!
-Change the namespace-name accordingly to match the namespace you want to run your Nextflow workflow in.
+Make sure to set the serviceaccount to `deployer`, as this is the correct serviceaccount to use!
+Change the `namespace-name` accordingly to match the namespace you want to run your Nextflow workflow in.

 ## Run workflow